floriankarydes/xybotsim/README.md

 ## Prerequisites

-To run your simulations using XY Bot Simulator you will need Go version 1.14 or later, a C compiler and your system's development tools.
+To run your simulations using XY Bot Simulator you will need Go version 1.17 or later, a C compiler and your system's development tools.
+Although XY Bot Simulator is virtually supported on any platforms with Go and a C compiler, it has been fully tested **only with macOS 13 on Apple Silicon**.

 Using the standard Go tools you can install XY Bot Simulator's core library using: